mautic/user-documentation/docs/themes/manage_themes.rst

 .. vale on

-The old Theme files is overwritten by the new one when installing a Theme which already exists in your Mautic.
-Therefore, the Theme updates can be also done by the Theme Manager's Install Form.
+Mautic overwrites old Theme files when installing a Theme which already exists in Mautic.
+Therefore, the Theme updates can be also done by uploading the Theme with the new changes.

-The pre-installed Themes can't be overwritten because the changes would return again after a Mautic update.
+Pre-installed Themes can't be overwritten, because the changes would return again after a Mautic update.
+If you want to change these Themes, download them and modify them to create a new, custom Theme, as outlined previously.

 .. vale off